Frawstcrabs/tableturf-mobile/README.md

 - [x] Make the deck editor less shit to use
 - [x] Make the bottom buttons in the map editor less shit
 - [x] Screen for testing custom decks/boards
-- [ ] Change card bits out for coins, add a loss reward because i suck at my own game
+- [x] Change card bits out for coins, add a loss reward because i suck at my own game
 - [ ] Add buying (upgrading?) cards to the card list screen
 - [ ] Make randomiser deck unlockable (probably also move it to earlier in the opponent list)
 - [ ] Make the UI better able to handle different screen sizes
+- [ ] Add final graphical effects to session start/end
+- [ ] Add special point/passed turn counting
+- [ ] Achievements?
-- [ ] Add special tile distance awareness to AI alongside normal tile distance awareness (different calculations per level?)
+- [ ] Add special tile distance awareness to AI alongside normal tile distance awareness? (different calculations per level?)
 - [ ] Custom card creator
 - [ ] Move all animation durations into a single global list of constants
 - [ ] Multiplayer